-Distributions on Common Stock.
-Any distribution on our Common Stock generally will be treated as a dividend, return of capital or capital gain (as described above under "-U.S. Holders-Distributions on Common Stock").
-Dividends paid (or deemed paid) to a non-U.S. holder of our Common Stock generally will be subject to withholding tax, currently at a 30% rate or a lower rate provided by an applicable income tax treaty.
+Distributions on Common Stock

+Any distribution on our common stock generally will be treated as a dividend, return of capital or capital gain (as described above under "-U.S. Holders-Common Stock Acquired under the Purchase Contracts-Distributions on Common Stock").
+Dividends paid (or deemed paid) to a non-U.S. holder of our common stock generally will be subject to withholding tax, currently at a 30% rate or lower rate provided by an applicable income tax treaty.
 In order to obtain a reduced treaty rate of withholding, a non-U.S. holder will be required to provide a properly executed IRS Form W-8BEN or Form W-8BEN-E (or appropriate substitute form) to the applicable withholding agent certifying the non-U.S. holder's entitlement to benefits under the relevant treaty.